krornus/kakoune-toggle-map/README.md

-# kak-toggle-map
+# kakoune-toggle-map

 This is a kakoune plugin for creating togglable commands.
 It defines the command `toggle-map` which takes two mappings instead of one.
-The first mapping is for the toggled-on mode, and the second is the toggled-off.
+The first mapping is run when toggling on, and the second is run when toggling off.
+The toggle-on command is the default mapping.

 # Example: hlsearch